adamb3ll/AirPlayControl/README.md

 ```
 osascript TurnOffSpeakers <speakername>
 ```
-<speakername> - name of AirPlay speaker use \ for spaces e.g.: Front\ Bedroom
+speakername - name of AirPlay speaker use \ for spaces e.g.: Front\ Bedroom

-## TurnOSpeakers
+## TurnOnSpeakers
 Turns on the provided AirPlay speakers leaving any other active AirPlay devices unchanged.
 ```
 osascript TurnOnSpeakers <speakername>
 ```
-<speakername> - name of AirPlay speaker use \ for spaces e.g.: Front\ Bedroom
+speakername - name of AirPlay speaker use \ for spaces e.g.: Front\ Bedroom